 This is a rigorous course of study, which will include analysis and critical thinking skills; understanding of the media and its role both historically and currently in society, culture, politics and the economy; understanding of the dynamic and changing relationships between media forms, products, industries and audiences; the study of global and historical media; application of theory and terminology to analyse and compare products and contexts; critical debate about academic theories; creative media production using sophisticated practical skills.

 You will benefit from the following resources and facilities:

 - dedicated media teaching room in the Sixth Form block.

 - experienced, specialist teachers.

 The UK's media industry is exciting and competitive.
 It requires talented, multi-skilled people who successfully use their creativity, imagination, critical skills, and technical and design abilities, to turn their ideas into effective media products.
-This A-level will help you to explore your interests in the media world and perhaps prepare you for a career in film and television, advertising or public relations, print and broadcast journalism or digital media.
+This course takes an academic approach and reflects the rigours of the media industry.
+As in the industry, analysis, planning, design and creative work require a great deal of commitment and the ability to meet deadlines.
+This course is ideally suited to students with an interest in the media industry and in learning practical, transferable skills through a combination of exam and coursework based assessment.

 Media Studies combines particularly well with A Level Business, English Language, Sociology, Psychology, Economics, Graphics, Art and ICT.